aaronlikens/ISPGR-2022/README.md

 Please download the folder titled ISPGR Workshop to gain access to the material required for our presentation (MATLAB Code, Powerpoint Slides)!

 !!!!!
-The following toolboxes are required to run our code, Statistics and Machine Learning Toolbox,
+The following toolboxes are required to run our code:
+Statistics and Machine Learning Toolbox,
 Signal Processing Toolbox,
 Image Processing Toolbox